dmbarbour/wikilon/docs/ABCRT.md

 We represent reference counts as a single cell.
 This gives us a very good amortized overheads, e.g. if we refct every 64 objects we have at most a 0.5 bit overhead per object.
 Increments and decrements to refct objects must be atomic... unless they're in our nursery, which we can test for easily.

+During copy-collection, refct objects will change to a forwarding pointer.
+Reference counts are the only points of potential sharing, so this is a special case just for them.

 *Aside:* If our 'known deleble' bit is 0, that doesn't mean this isn't deleble.
 It means we *don't know* whether it is deleble.
 We'll need to validate deletion on the first attempt to delete.

 ### Ad-hoc Sum Types